KateBoz/SPASAM/Spatial_BRP_project/Readme.md

 This folder contains the operating model code for the SPASAM project spatial reference points paper.
-R scripts are carryout the MSY search function to determine MSY given the population parameters and specificed model structure.
+R scripts perform the MSY search function to determine MSY given the population parameters and specificed model structure.